sanginthapa/quiz/README.md

 there is a file name quiz.sql inside ADD\Database\Data\; can import and goo else you have to migrate tables and run sql in quizequestions.txt to goo.

+# admin login
+use localhost/admin

+# for normal user
+it is just localhost (note:you must define path to the folder in apach > config > httpd.config file

 # CodeIgniter 4 Application Starter

 ## What is CodeIgniter?